pradeea/ReactJs/README.md

 6) and some custom friendly interface is added
 7) if incase the user denied the location a clean interface is also provided
 ------------
-A new project is created and that project
+A new project is created and that project is also known as streams project